 Top 10 Marketing Surveys and Marketing Survey Questions

-As a marketer, you need to understand how customers see your brand and how loyal they are.
+As a marketer, you need to understand how customers see your brand and what improvements to make before it's too late.
 You also need to keep an eye on how your competitors are doing and how much you know about your target market.

 - Customer Research